Weipa Town: History

-In 1964 the first housing was constructed in the new township of Weipa at Rocky Point.
+In 1964, the first housing was constructed in the new township of Weipa at Rocky Point.
 In 1967 the Township of Weipa was officially opened by the Queensland Premier Frank Nicklin.

 In 1993, Comalco held elections to form a Citizens Advisory Committee to assist in the administration of the town.
 In 1997 the committee evolved into the present Weipa Town Authority.

+Demographics

+Weipa Town was included in the Shire of Cook for census purposes until its first census reporting in 2006.